kapucoin/kapu-node/README.md

 vagrant up
 ```

 All dependency installation and configuration for the dev environment is in the `VagrantFile`.
-After installation, ark-node will automatically start and log all output to the console.
+After installation, kapu-node will automatically start and log all output to the console.

 To log into the Vagrant environment: